Noel Pemberton Billing: Publishing and libel trial

 In late 1916, Billing founded and edited a weekly journal, The Imperialist.
 The journal supported his parliamentary campaigns, also advocating equal voting rights for men and women and electoral reform.
 The journal was renamed Vigilante in 1918 to reflect his campaign for a Vigilance Committee.

 In 1918, Captain Harold Sherwood Spencer became assistant editor and the journal was increasingly left in Spencer's hands.
-John Henry Clarke and Henry Hamilton Beamish began to write for Vigilante, and promoted anti-semitic conspiracy theories, claiming "the British war effort was being undermined by the "hidden hand" of German sympathisers and German Jews operating in Britain".
+John Henry Clarke and Henry Hamilton Beamish began to write for Vigilante, and promoted antisemitic conspiracy theories, claiming "the British war effort was being undermined by the "hidden hand" of German sympathisers and German Jews operating in Britain".
 The journal included attacks on "Jews, German music, Pacifism, Fabianism, Aliens, Financiers, Internationalism, and the Brotherhood of Man".
-There is no evidence that Billing himself was antisemitic, however.

 The journal's most famous articles were largely written by Spencer, but under Billing's name, in which it was claimed that the Germans were blackmailing "47,000 highly placed British perverts" to "propagate evils which all decent men thought had perished in Sodom and Lesbia".
 The names were said to be inscribed in the "Berlin Black Book" of the Mbret of Albania.
 The contents of this book revealed that the Germans planned on "exterminating the manhood of Britain" by luring men into homosexuality and paedophilia.
 "Even to loiter in the streets was not immune.
 Meretricious agents of the Kaiser were stationed at such places as Marble Arch and Hyde Park Corner.
 In this black book of sin details were given of the unnatural defloration of children ... wives of men in supreme positions were entangled.
 In Lesbian ecstasy the most sacred secrets of the state were threatened."
 He publicly attacked Margot Asquith, the wife of the prime minister, hinting that she was caught up in this.
 He also targeted members of the circle around Robbie Ross, the literary executor of Oscar Wilde, who supported and introduced homosexual poets and writers.